Insider Pro | Career Path

 As a network engineer, you will be responsible for administering and maintaining an organization’s computer networks.
-The most common duties for the network engineer role include the maintenance of software, hardware, networks, and other related systems.
-Additionally, you will be responsible for protecting information, hardware, and software from threats, and replacing any defective hardware components when necessary.
+The most common duties for the network engineer role include maintaining software, hardware, networks, and other related systems.
+Additionally, you will be responsible for protecting information, hardware, and software from threats and replacing any defective hardware components when necessary.
 You will also work closely with network users to identify any issues and resolve them.

 Being a network engineer requires that you have a strong understanding of network hardware and network infrastructure.
 It’s also necessary to have the ability to implement, administer, maintain, and troubleshoot various network devices including firewalls, WAPs, switches, routers, and controllers.
 In most cases, a network engineer position also requires extensive knowledge of application transport and network infrastructure protocols.

-Overall, as a network engineer, you need to possess the knowledge and experience that allows you to make and maintain network systems that all employees of the organization will use.
-The complexity of these networks can vary widely depending on the organization and may require that you work alongside a Chief Technology Engineer.
+Overall, as a network engineer, you need to possess the knowledge and experience that allows you to make and maintain network systems that all organization employees will use.
+These networks’ complexity can vary widely depending on the organization and may require that you work alongside a Chief Technology Engineer.
 That means that excellent communication skills are also a must.

 A Day in the Life of a Network Engineer

-A typical day for a network engineer can vary widely depending on the culture and industry of the organization.
-While some network engineers will work a regular 9-5 workday, there are others who may be required to work evenings and weekends or be on call should any network problems arise.
+Your typical day as a network engineer can vary depending on the organization’s culture and your industry.
+While some network engineers will work a regular 9-5 workday, others may be required to work evenings and weekends or be on call should any network problems arise.
 However, there are some daily tasks and responsibilities that are generally common to most network engineer positions.
 Based on those tasks, a typical day for a network engineer may include: